Do Restaurants Really Have Thin Margins?

 So where is this misconception of thin margins coming from?
 Let’s review the restaurant as a business and go through the numbers.

 First, let’s discuss the margins.
-Think of another business where a fountain drink is purchased for $0.25 cents and sold for $3.
+Think of another business where a fountain drink is purchased for $0.25 and sold for $3.
 That is a 1,200% markup.

-A bottle of crown or titos for $30 dollars and sells for $300, which is a 900% ROI.
+A bottle of crown or titos for $30 and sells for $300, which is a 900% ROI.

-The cherry on top, your servers’ wages are also paid by your customers through tips.
-So again, where is the low-margin outcry coming from?
+The cherry on top?
+Your servers’ wages are also paid by your customers through tips.

 The short answer is that restaurants make a ton of money, but they also burn a ton of money, which reduces their profit margins.

-So let’s discuss the misconception and how to fix it.
+So let’s discuss the misconception and how to fix it

 A typical restaurant has no idea who its customers are, and they do nothing to cater to individual customers.
 They open a restaurant, advertise through some channels, gain some customers, and never follow up with those customers to maximize the return on advertising dollars spent.
 In all other industries, this is completely absurd.
-Specifically, within software companies, there is a vast amount of resources invested in learning everything from customer acquisition cost, to lifetime value, to churn rates, customer satisfaction, and other similar metrics to gauge the health of the business.
-Now in a restaurant, you will be lucky if the manager stops by the table and asks; “How was your food?”
-This is a rhetorical question. as if anyone will confront the manager in a face-to-face confrontation and tell the truth.
+Specifically, within software companies, there is a vast amount of resources invested in learning everything from customer acquisition cost to lifetime value, to churn rates, customer satisfaction, and other similar metrics to gauge the health of the business.
+Now, in a restaurant, you will be lucky if the manager stops by the table and asks; “How was your food?”
+This is a rhetorical question.
+As if anyone will confront the manager in a face-to-face confrontation and tell the truth.

-Now a typical restaurant realizes that they’ve saturated their existing resources and moves to paid advertising to try and spend their way out of the situation, mind you, the same situation that they put themselves in.
+Now a typical restaurant realizes that they’ve saturated their existing resources and moves to paid advertising to try and spend their way out of the situation.
+Mind you, the same situation that they put themselves in.
 As you may expect, the results are more catastrophic because now they are spending money without tracking or measuring any return on investment.
 They may have some initial success, but without a proper follow-up on the customer side, they unintentionally minimize their return on investment.
 The restaurant owner/operator is its own worst enemy.

 Now comes the desperation phase, they start discounting and giving away free food in order to attract customers and just barely stay afloat to pay the bills.
 As we all know, the best way to attract your best customers is to discount and devalue your brand; no, that is the worst way.
 To state the obvious; coupons will almost always bring in the least profitable customers, those looking for bargains.

 Let me give you an example; for the past six years, I have strived to reduce my pure sugar intake, which means avoiding anything with unnecessary sugar, including Bundt cakes.
 So the only way that you can entice me to buy one, is to give me a deep discount which conveniently Nothing Bundt cake does every month or so through a direct flyer with an aggressive buy one get one free offer.
 Spend six dollars and get another six dollars for free.
 So now they cut their profit margin by half simply by bringing in a customer who would otherwise never spend any more money with their brand as they have to.
 This a classic example of why coupons only attract the least profitable customers.
 On top of that it is costing them at least one dollar to create, print & mail the flyer, and get it in my hands.
-So do coupons work?
-Yes, they do! but there is a place to utilize coupons, however, with the right metrics in place.

 After some ups and downs, a great salesperson sells them the grand idea of implementing a loyalty app in order to learn customer behavior and turn things around.
 Wallah, a magical solution to their exact problem.
 Exactly as if God sent The salesman to solve their specific problem, a messiah, a miracle sent straight from God himself!
 Milagro! (by the way, Milagro means Miracle)